Evasionn/price-tracker/README.md

 It's a simple python3 application that tracks prices and warn the user by email.

-## What is New
-### Version 0.4
-- Some bugs are fixed and includes code refactor works
-- More understandable error messages for the user
-- Removing commands that has error
-- teknosa.com, n11.com, ciceksepeti.net, ciceksepeti.com, mediamarkt.com.tr scappers are added
-- code of conduct is published

 ## Installation
 ### Requirements
 - python3 or later to run price-tracker